wertzber/AvroExample/README.md

 2. compile the project using the new scheme run all tests - all pass.
-(I've update the constructor to have addtional "true" var)
+(I've update the constructor to have additional "true" var)

+3. run same tests - all should pass